 These commitments cover the entire university, including 40 million square feet in buildings, the Ann Arbor, Flint and Dearborn campuses, Athletics and Michigan Medicine.

 Key strategies pertain to campus planning, building standards and energy conservation, research and education, leadership structures, vehicle decarbonization, culture and communication, external collaboration, and sustainable investing.
 Notable efforts include planning geo-exchange systems, pursuing 100% renewable purchased electricity by 2025, enacting new maximum building emissions targets to cover new projects over $10 million, and launching a revolving energy fund to finance energy conservation projects.

 Progress, Engagement and History

-U-M has a longstanding commitment to environmentalism and sustainability, including a role in the nation’s first “Environmental Teach-In,” which drew more than 15,000 participants.
+U-M holds a longstanding commitment to environmentalism and sustainability, including a role in the nation’s first “Environmental Teach-In,” which drew more than 15,000 participants.
 The event served as a model for the events of the first Earth Day on April 22, 1970.
 In the 1980s, U-M helped to pioneer the environmental justice discipline.
 In the 1990s, U-M launched targeted efforts to reduce energy use in buildings, and in the early 2000s, the university began quantifying and reporting its greenhouse gas emissions.